Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Enusre the Free Mechanical Services threshold is consistently displayed on every page throughout the site. | The Free Mechanical Services threshold is consistently displayed on every page throughout the site. | PASS
 Ensure items are added to the cart and are displaying in the terminal. | Items are added to the cart and are displaying in the terminal.
 [Add to cart test](wireframes/cart_test_1.png) | PASS
 Ensure items are visible in the cart with the correct price attached. | Items are visible in the cart with the correct price attached.
 [Add to cart test](wireframes/cart_test.png) | PASS
+Ensure items are added to the cart displaying, images and prices accordingly. | Items are added to the cart displaying, images and prices accordingly.
+[Cart items test](wireframes/cart_items.png) | PASS
+Ensure items in the cart add up to the correct amount, are displayed to the user in the cart and in the menu. | Items in the cart add up to the correct amount, are displayed to the user in the cart and in the menu.
+[Cart items test](wireframes/cart_items.png) | PASS

 ## Searching and Filtering